project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/102-walter-jehne-stop-talking-about-carbon-emissions-and-focus-on-restoring-the-water-cycle.md

 ---
-title: 102 Walter Jehne, stop talking about carbon emissions and focus on restoring the water cycle
+title: 102 Walter Jehne Stop Talking About Carbon Emissions And Focus On Restoring The Water Cycle
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-01-26)